Everything You Need to Know Before Climbing Mt Fuji (Updated for 2024)

 From Hokusai’s The Great Wave to the background of the ¥1000 note, Mt Fuji is an undeniable icon of Japan.
 I have photographed Mt Fuji from many different perspectives across every season, but climbing to the summit was the one part of my Japan experience I had yet to complete – until now.

-Reaching the peak of the 3,776-metre volcano has become one of the most desirable achievements for locals and visitors from around the world.
+Reaching the peak of the 3,776-metre volcano has become one of the most desirable achievements for locals and visitors from around the world, and planning your first time itinerary should definitely include a hike to truly appreciate its iconic status.
 Around 90% of walkers start their journey from the Fuji Subaru 5th Station and either hike up the night before and wake up for sunrise at the summit.
 Alternatively, you can hike within the same day, starting from early in the morning (this is how we did it).

 Despite what many blogs say, scaling Mt Fuji is by no means easy, but it is easily possible for beginners with a moderate level of fitness.
-If you are seeking a challenge, looking for incredible views from Japan’s highest point, or wanting to embark on a spiritual pilgrimage, join me as I take you through everything there is to know to discover the beauty of Japan’s legendary peak.
+If you are seeking one of Japan's many bucket list experiences, looking for incredible views from Japan’s highest point, or wanting to embark on a spiritual pilgrimage, join me as I take you through everything there is to know to discover the beauty of Japan’s legendary peak.

 When to Climb Mt.
 Fuji

 The official season for Mt.
 Fuji typically runs from early July to mid-September – be sure to check each year for specific dates.
 During this time, mountain huts are open and thousands of hikers visit each year to hike through the night, stay overnight in a hut and finish in time to watch the sunrise from the summit.
-If you're looking for a quieter and more challenging climb, consider visiting through the off-season, though be prepared for harsher conditions and fewer amenities.
+If you’re looking to visit Japan during the autumn season, or during Japan’s iconic cherry blossoms – and are looking for a quieter and more challenging climb – consider visiting through the off-season, though be prepared for harsher conditions and fewer amenities.
 All huts, shops and toilets will be closed.
 Climbing in the winter months is only possible with an experienced guide and it is essential to check the latest updates and forecasts, as weather can change rapidly.

 Choosing Your Hiking Trail